Exhibitions

 Lunder Research Center, Couse-Sharp Historic Site

-La Luz de Taos exhibition is in the Dean Porter Gallery at the brand-new Lunder Research Center on the downtown Taos campus of Couse-Sharp Historic Site.
-It features 39 of the most exciting contemporary artists working in a variety of media, including painting, pottery, sculpture, jewelry, and fashion.
+La Luz de Taos exhibition is in the Dean Porter Gallery at The Lunder Research Center on the downtown Taos campus of Couse-Sharp Historic Site.
+It features 50 of the most exciting contemporary artists working in a variety of media, including painting, pottery, sculpture, glass, jewelry, and fashion.

-The exhibition is dedicated to the memory of artist Kang Cho, a good friend of the site who passed away in December 2021.
+The exhibition is dedicated to the memory of artist Ed Mell, a good friend of the site who passed away earlier this year.

-Couse-Sharp Historic Site has traditionally held a biennial gala and art auction to support its programs, which became over the years the hottest little art shindig in the West.
-After having to cancel the event in 2020 and 2021, the organization decided to come back this year bigger and better than ever with a new format: La Luz de Taos, a significant exhibition and sale, plus the roster of entertaining and educational events attendees have come to know and love.
+Couse-Sharp Historic Site has traditionally held a biennial gala and art auction to support its programs, which has become over the years the hottest little art shindig in the West.
+After a pandemic hiatus, the organization launched a new format in 2022: La Luz de Taos, a significant exhibition, celebration, and sale.
+La Luz is back in June 2024, including the entertaining and educational events attendees know and love.

 See more on our Exhibitions page.